Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 - `MoveSpeedMultiplier`: Players' movement speed is multiplied by a certain factor within the zone.
 - `NoDeathPenalty`: Players do not suffer penalties upon death within the zone.
 - `NoPortals`: Teleportation portals cannot be used within the zone.
-- `PeriodicHealALL`: All entities (players and creatures) are periodically healed within the zone.
+- `PeriodicHealALL`: All players are periodically healed within the zone.
 - `ForceGroundHeight`: The ground height is forcefully set within the zone.
 - `ForceBiome`: The biome within the zone is forcefully set.
 - `AddGroundHeight`: Additional ground height is added within the zone.